vasilakisfil/Introspected-REST/README.md

 the Media Type before hand and let humans implement code to fully parse API responses that follow this Media Type or API responses that their media type also include this new media type.

+##### 5.2.1.1.
+The Human interaction principle
+There are 2 types of human involvement:
+* 1-fold: Programming the client only once to parse the Media Type correctly and let the client work for any API that follows that Media Type even when APIs evolve (given that they adhere in the Media Type)
+* multi-fold: Programming the client once to parse the Media Type correctly and then oftenly, when that the server adds/removes resources or evolves the API in general.
+The human involvement during the latter phase could be extensive or limited but in any case the client cannot cope with the new API versions by itself.

 #### 5.2.2.
 HATOEAS can get pretty heavy
 Imagine if you have to describe in a resource, all the available actions along with the available API capabilities _in that specific resource_.